-However, before you’re given any treatment, your doctor will ask you (and in some cases, your sleep partner) questions or carry out some tests.
-This approach determines your condition’s severity and frequency and finds out if underlying medical ailments are triggering your nocturnal movements.
+However, before you’re given any treatment, your doctor will ask you (and sometimes your sleep partner) questions or conduct some tests.
+This approach determines your condition’s severity and frequency and determines if underlying medical ailments trigger your nocturnal movements.

-If you’re diagnosed with simple sleep-related movements like hypnic jerks or any form of arousal disorders (e.g., sleepwalking, sleep terrors, etc.), you may not be given drugs.
+You may not be given drugs if you’re diagnosed with simple sleep-related movements like hypnic jerks or any form of arousal disorder (e.g., sleepwalking, sleep terrors, etc.).
 Your doctor will likely try to determine if inadequate sleep, insomnia, or other known triggers could be causing your sleep movements.

 If you’re taking serotonergic antidepressants or short-acting hypnotic drugs, you may be advised to discontinue these medications as they are possible triggers.